Luv does physiotherapy exercises

 Telerehabilitation II

-digital technology
+Digital technology

-In India, a country with many “hard-to-reach” areas, Liliane Foundation’s partners CHAI and JVS were the first to embrace telerehabilitation.
+In India, a country with many “hard-to-reach” areas, Liliane Fonds’s partners CHAI and JVS were the first to embrace telerehabilitation.
 They use digital technology to connect Community Based Rehabilitation (CBR) workers active in remote communities to a physiotherapist based at their Telerehabilitation Unit.
 The fieldworkers take photographs and videos of the children and of the treatment they administer and these are send to the physiotherapist via a digital portal.
 This physiotherapist supports the CBR workers with diagnosis, developing individual treatment plans, referring to other services, and providing appropriate basic therapies.
 Through this supervision the capacity of CBR workers to assess and deliver basic rehabilitation services and the quality of rehabilitation services delivered to children and youth in remote areas enhances.

 Learning

 Given the innovative character of delivering services using digital technology, learning is at the center of these projects.
-The two partner organisations have regularly exchanged their experiences and, for example, jointly developed assessment forms with support of the Liliane Foundation.
+The two partner organisations have regularly exchanged their experiences and, for example, jointly developed assessment forms with support of Liliane Fonds.
 To first test whether digital delivery of rehabilitation services could work, CHAI initially used existing digital platforms like Skype, WhatsApp, and YouTube to connect in “real-time” to the homes of children and youth with disabilities.
 JVS developed an app from the onset.
 Initially this app only worked through “store and forward” technique, which means a digital image is “stored” and then sent (“forwarded”) to another location.
 The limitation was that it didn’t allow for “real-time” connections but data protection was much better secured.
 In addition to the app JVS also developed a web-portal to provide information and education about different type of disabilities, how to perform daily care with children with disabilities, etc. Later the app was improved to allow the physiotherapist to directly interact with the family and CBR worker at the home of the child with a disability.

 Great opportunities for remote and underserved areas